Ben Yehuda Street bombings

-A series of attacks were perpetrated or ordered by Palestinian Arabs, some of them acting as suicide bombers, on Jewish targets in Jerusalem's Ben Yehuda Street from February 1948 onwards.
-Ben Yehuda Street was a major thoroughfare.
+Ben Yehuda Street, a central commercial thoroughfare in Jerusalem, has been the site of several significant Arab and Palestinian terrorist bombings spanning the 1947–1948 civil war in Mandatory Palestine through the Second Intifada.
+The first major and deadliest attack was on February 22, 1948, when a convoy of trucks packed with explosives detonated in the city center.
+Following the establishment of the State of Israel, the street became a recurring target, with major bombings occurring from 1975 to 2001, including the introduction of suicide bombers in 1997.

-1948 (49–58 killed)
+1948 bombing

 The attacks took place during the 1947–1948 civil war in Mandatory Palestine, after the United Nations Partition Plan for Palestine in November 1947 and before the Israeli Declaration of Independence in May 1948.

 On February 22, 1948, three British Army trucks led by an armoured car driven by Arab irregulars and British deserters exploded on Ben Yehuda Street killing from 49 to 58 civilians and injuring from 140 to 200.
 The bomb may have been intended to kill members of the Furmans (Palmach convoy escorts) who lodged in the Atlantic and Amdursky Hotels but had left on patrol shortly beforehand.
 In addition to the two hotels, the Vilenchick Building and the Kupat-Milveh Bank were destroyed.
 The bomb had been created by Fawzi al-Qutb.
 The convoy was led by a Jerusalemite militant, 'Azmi al-Ja'uni, who spoke fluent English and could pass himself off as a British officer.
 Two British deserters, Eddie Brown, a police captain who claimed that the Irgun had killed his brother, and Peter Madison, an army corporal, had been persuaded to join the attack, also by the promise of substantial financial rewards.